 - Modern Languages Research Project

-Typical tariff or grades required: 320 UCAS tariff points from 3 A-levels (equivalent to BBB-BBC at A-level) with an A in an arts/humanities/social sciences subject and a B in a language.
+Typical grades required: ABB from three A-levels with an A in an arts/humanities/social sciences subject and a B in a language.

 Excluded subjects: General Studies and Critical Thinking.